zachdthompson/hobos-nerdy-configs/arch-install.md

 After bottles loads, select a new app and install Battle.net from the predefined list.
 Be sure to go in to dependencies and select `allfonts` to be installed.

+# TODOs

+- Create a folder where git clones can go in that arent just spammed in the home folder.
+  - This means I will need to update all the file locations in all configs, but it will be worth it.